-The leech ganglion preparation was selected due to the following beneficial features: 1) easy animal maintenance; 2) simple dissection of the ganglia; 3) long-term viability of the dissected ganglia due to a protective external capsule and a layer of 6 giant glial cells providing the ionic and osmotic balance and supply of nutrients; 4) the large size (50-80 μm) of several ganglionic neurons, allowing easy penetration with intracellular electrodes; 5) ready identification of large ganglionic neurons; and 6) spontaneous firing in the ganglionic network, generated by a pair of oscillating interneurons and maintained in dynamic balance by multiple reciprocal inhibitory and excitatory loops (Cymbalyuk et al. 2002; Kristan Jr et al. 2005).
-Most of the data was collected using the Retzius and "anterior pagoda" cells (61% and 27%, respectively), as these types of neurons have a large size (Mason and Leake 1978; Shan and Zhang 2001), allowing their identification in the intact ganglion under the LED pseudo-DIC light illumination, and easy penetration with intracellular electrodes.
-The current clamp was chosen over the voltage clamp, as it does not suffer from space clamping-related distortions (Bar-Yehuda and Korngreen 2008).
-Under normal conditions, the Retzius cells, have the RMP in the range of -47 ± 4 mV, the AP amplitude in the range of 43 ± 10 mV, and the firing rate of about 0.6 Hz.
+The leech ganglion preparation was selected due to the following beneficial features: 1) easy animal maintenance; 2) simple dissection of the ganglia; 3) long-term viability of the dissected ganglia due to a protective external capsule and a layer of six giant glial cells providing the ionic and osmotic balance and supply of nutrients; 4) the large size (50-80 μ m) of several ganglionic neurons, allowing easy penetration with intracellular electrodes; 5) ready identification of large ganglionic neurons; and 6) spontaneous firing in the ganglionic network, generated by a pair of oscillating interneurons and maintained in dynamic balance by multiple reciprocal inhibitory and excitatory loops (Cymbalyuk et al. 2002; Kristan et al. 2005).
+Most of the data were collected using the Retzius and "anterior pagoda" cells (61 and 27%, respectively), because these types of neurons have a large size (Mason and Leake 1978; Shan and Zhang 2001), allowing their identification in the intact ganglion under the LED pseudo-differential interference contrast light illumination and easy penetration with intracellular electrodes.
+Current clamp was chosen over voltage clamp because it does not suffer from space clampingrelated distortions (Bar-Yehuda and Korngreen 2008).
+Under normal conditions, the Retzius cells have an RMP in the range of -47 ± 4 mV, AP amplitude in the range of 43 ± 10 mV, and a firing rate of about 0.6 Hz.
 The firing rate could be increased by intracellular current injection.
-However, due to the large size of the Retzius cells, inducing even a slight depolarization required a current of 0.5-1.5 nA, which might significantly alter the cell membrane properties.
+However, because of the large size of the Retzius cells, inducing even a slight depolarization required a current of 0.5-1.5 nA, which might significantly alter the cell membrane properties.
 Therefore, all experiments were performed at a 0-nA holding current.
-In the leech saline, the Ca2+ ions were substituted with equimolar amount of Mg2+ ions to reduce irregular oscillatory activity, which was induced by severing the ganglion's roots and connectives during the dissection (Angstadt and Friesen 1991; Beck et al. 2002; Garcia-Perez et al. 2007).
+In the leech saline, the Ca^{2+} ions were substituted with equimolar amount of Mg^{2+} ions to reduce irregular oscillatory activity, which was induced by severing the ganglion's roots and connectives during the dissection (Angstadt and Friesen 1991; Beck et al. 2002; Garcia-Perez et al. 2007).

-Representative effects of 60-sec-long MMW irradiation and gradual bath heating on the electrophysiological activity of the Retzius cells are shown in Figure 2.
-During MMW irradiation at the highest level of incident power density (IPD) of 4 mW/cm2, there was a gradual hyperpolarization of the resting membrane potential and gradual decrease of the firing rate (Figure 2A, 2C), both of which returned to pre-irradiation levels (with some overshot) within 30 sec after the MMW power was terminated.
-In contrast, gradual bath heating using a heater in the perfusion system produced a slow hyperpolarization and slow increase in the firing rate (Figure 2B, 2D).
-During the MMW irradiation at 4 mW/cm2, the initial heating rate (in the first 20 sec) was 0.015 °C and the total heating after 60 seconds was 0.59 °C (Figure 2E).
-In the perfusion-heating control experiment, the bath heating rate was 0.04 °C/sec and the total temperature rise after 60 seconds was 2.4 °C (Figure 2F).
+Representative effects of 60-s-long MMW irradiation and gradual bath heating on the electrophysiological activity of the Retzius cells are shown in Fig. 2.
+During MMW irradiation at the highest level of incident power density (IPD) of 4 mW/cm2, there was a gradual hyperpolarization of the RMP and gradual decrease of the firing rate (Fig. 2, A and C), both of which returned to preirradiation levels (with some overshot) within 30 s after the MMW power was terminated.
+In contrast, gradual bath heating using a heater in the perfusion system produced a slow hyperpolarization and slow increase in the firing rate (Fig. 2,

+B and D).
+During the MMW irradiation at 4 mW/cm2, the initial heating rate (in the first 20 s) was 0.015°C and the total heating after 60 s was 0.59°C (Fig. 2E).
+In the perfusion heating control experiment, the bath heating rate was 0.04°C/s and the total temperature rise after 60 s was 2.4°C (Fig. 2F).

-Dynamics of the ganglion heating during MMW irradiation and bath heating were measured with a MMW-insensitive fiber-optic thermal probe (360-μm diameter) pressed against the top of the ganglion.
-The ganglion heating rate and the total ganglion temperature rise were linearly correlated with the log2 of the MMW IPD in the range from 2 to 8 mW/cm2 (Figure 3).
+Dynamics of the ganglion heating during MMW irradiation and bath heating were measured with a MMW-insensitive fiber-optic thermal probe (360- μ m diameter) pressed against the top of the ganglion.
+The ganglion heating rate and the total ganglion temperature rise were linearly correlated with the log2 of the MMW IPD in the range from 2 to 8 mW/cm2 (Fig. 3).